 Kilkerran was a double platform station with the main two storey station building on the southbound platform.

 This was a two platform station.
 The main station building was on the southbound platform.
+The building, Glasgow and South Western Railway in style, bore a strong resemblance to the now gone building on the northbound platform at Maybole..
 There was a goods yard to the east, on the south side of the line, served from the west.
-The platforms crossed the main road to the south of the station.
+The platforms crossed the main road to the south of the ...More details

 This was a two platform station crossed by a road bridge.
 The main station building was on the southbound platform.
 The building had an unusual largely glazed extension at the south end of the building, perhaps the waiting room for Killochan Castle.
 The building was replaced around 1900.